wbamberg/bootbonnet/src/posts/yucatán.md

 Then E went for a pee and while she was peeing a giant iguana crashed through the roof of the palapa.

-Because we made a late start, we decided to head straight back to Mérida, for a big shop at the Soriana, in preparation for phase 2: Xpujil, in Campeche state.
+Because we made a late start, we decided to head straight back to Mérida, for a big shop at the Soriana, in preparation for phase 2 of the vacation: Xpujil, in Campeche state.
 Everyone we talked to about where we were going next thought we meant Campeche City, and in the end I gave up and pretended that was actually where we were going.
 Anyway, we bought a ton of food at Soriana.
 There was a confusing system for buying pastries where you had to fish them out of the cabinets and put them on a tray, having first chosen the least grungy tray, then take the tray to an employee who puts them into paper bags according to some obscure criteria.
 We also bought enough pasta for 2 nights.
 This will be important later on.

 Back at the hotel, the children had a final wallow, then we had goblin mode supper, a delightful mélange of pot noodles, instant mac and cheese, and bagels.
 Then back out for choco frappés from Ki'Xocolatl, and said goodbye to the Plaza Grande before bed.